FMInference/FlexiGen/README.md

 ## Roadmap
 We plan to work on the following features.

+- [ ] Optimize the performance for multip-GPUs on the same machine
 - [ ] Support more models (BLOOM, CodeGen, GLM)
 - [ ] Release the cost model and policy optimizer